ARM-software/mango/README.md

+# Branch: MetaTuner
+Brach purpose: Adding the new capability to Mango to optimize jointly over a group of models intelligently.
+The functionality of original Mango optimizing single function is not modified, and new classes and abstractions are added to support new functionality via MetaTuner abstraction.

 # Mango: A parallel black-box optimization library

 **Mango** is a python library for parallel optimization over complex search spaces.
 Currently, Mango is intended to find the optimal hyperparameters for machine learning algorithms.